All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

-A sample of pleural fluid is collected by a doctor with a syringe and needle using a procedure called thoracentesis.
-Rarely, other body fluid samples, such as peritoneal or CSF, are collected using procedures specific to the fluid type.
+A sample of pleural fluid is collected by a healthcare practitioner with a syringe and needle using a procedure called thoracentesis.
+Rarely, other body fluid samples, such as peritoneal or cerebrospinal fluid (CSF), are collected using procedures specific to the fluid type.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.